the neighborhood Manhattan forgot...

 The Lionel Pincus and Princess Firyal Map Division, The New York Public Library, Astor, Lenox and Tilden Foundations

-Three churches in Carmansville served the residents of Audubon Park.
-The Audubons were among the original founders of the Church of the Intercession (Episcopal) at 154th Street and 10th Avenue (Amsterdam).
+Carmansville has grown to include a police station and three churches.
+The Audubons were among the original founders of the Church of the Intercession (Episcopal) at 154th Street and Tenth Avenue (Amsterdam).
 In 1873, the Grinnells were instrumental in selecting the second location for the church, at Broadway and 158th Street.
-W. A. (William) Wheelock, who owned property in Audubon Park as well as north of 158th Street, was an active member of the Washington Heights Presbyterian Church at the corner of 155th Streeet and 10th Avenue (Its current location is on 155th Street between Broadway and Amsterdam).
-In 1868, Wheelock donated an organ to the church, as well as funds to expand the rear of the pulpit to contain it.
-His mansion north of 158th Street stood until the early 1930s.
+W. A. (William) Wheelock was an active member of the Washington Heights Presbyterian Church at the corner of 155th Streeet and Tenth Avenue and in 1868, donated an organ to the church, as well as funds to expand the rear of the pulpit to contain it.

 Detail from Dripps Map 1867